contributte/middlewares/.docs/README.md

 #### `TryCatchMiddleware`

-This middlewares catches all exceptions thrown in application and outputs their message with status code 500.
+This middleware catches all exceptions thrown in application and informs user that application encountered an internal error.
 It should be registered first.

+You could also pass PSR-3 compatible logger.
+Because all exceptions are handled by TryCatchMiddleware so exception handler could not log them itself.

 ```yaml
 middleware: